 Questions regarding Pilot Training

-After you have reviewed the information on this website concerning the training program and facilities, please contact me with any questions you may haveif I can't personally respond, I will pass your message on to one of our Flight Instructors.
+After you have reviewed the information on this website concerning the training program and facilities, please to begin an email exchange with me regarding any questions you may have—if I can't personally respond, I will pass your message on to one of our Flight Instructors.